 endometrium or the lining of the uterus.
 There can be heavy bleeding when the endometrium is finally shed during menstruation.
 Some other changes like the thyroid condition can also cause this medical condition.

 Endometriosis occurs when the tissue normally found only in the uterus starts to grow outside of it, i.e., in the ovaries, fallopian tubes, or other parts of the pelvic cavity.
 This leads to abnormal bleeding, dysmenorrhea, and general pelvic pain.
-It is better to consult the doctor if any of the aforementioned conditions are severe.
+It is better to consult the doctor if any of the mentioned conditions are severe.

 To get help from an Ayurvedic perspective, try the Women’s Health Supplement which helps in PCOS, Leucorrhoea, Amenorrhoea, and other uterine and menstrual problems.